TARDIS: Description

 In the fictional universe of the Doctor Who television show, TARDISes are space- and time-travel vehicles of the Time Lords, an alien species from the planet Gallifrey.
 Although many TARDISes exist and are sometimes seen on-screen, the television show mainly features a single TARDIS used by the show's protagonist, a Time Lord who goes by the name of the Doctor.
+He noted in Episode 3 of The Chase that he had built it himself.

 TARDISes are built with a "chameleon circuit", a type of camouflage technology that changes the exterior form of the ship to blend into the environment of whatever time or place it lands in.
 The Doctor's TARDIS always resembles a 1960s London police box, an object that was very common in Britain at the time of the show's first broadcast, owing to a malfunction in the chameleon circuit before the events of the first episode of the show, An Unearthly Child.
 The Doctor has attempted to repair the chameleon circuit, unsuccessfully in Logopolis (1981) and with only temporary success in Attack of the Cybermen (1985).
 In "Boom Town", the Doctor reveals that he has stopped trying to repair the circuit as he has become fond of its appearance.
 The other TARDISes that appear in the series have chameleon circuits that are fully functional.

 The TARDIS is famously "bigger on the inside".
 A much larger control room lies inside the police box, at the centre of which is a console for operating the TARDIS.
-In the middle of the console is a moving tubular device called a time rotor.
+In the middle of the console is a moving tubular device, typically referred to as the time rotor, which moves in sequence with the flight sound effects.
 The presence of a physically larger space contained within the police box is explained as "dimensionally transcendental", with the interior being a whole separate dimension containing an infinite number of rooms, corridors and storage spaces, all of which can change their appearance and configuration.

-The TARDIS also allows the Doctor and others to communicate with people who speak languages other than their own, as well as turn all written languages to English.
+The TARDIS also has a telepathic feature/translation circuit that allows the Doctor and others to communicate with people who speak languages other than their own, as well as turn all written languages to English.
 The translation circuit has been explored in comparison with real-world machine translation, with researchers Mark Halley and Lynne Bowker concluding that "when it comes to the science of translation technology, Doctor Who gets it wrong more often than it gets it right.
 However, perhaps we can forgive the artistic license if we recognise that, as in other science fiction works, the presentation of some type of ubiquitous translation tool is necessary to explain to the audience how people from other countries, time periods, and even other worlds, can understand each other and indeed appear to speak (mostly) flawless English."
 The TARDIS is also able to generate a "perception filter" that causes people to ignore it, thinking that it is normal.